YordanGeorgiev/qto/doc/md/installations_doc.md

       on main.tf line 203, in resource "aws_eip" "tst-ip-test":
      203: resource "aws_eip" "tst-ip-test" {

-### 7.6.
-Cannot login in web interface with admin user
-The password hashing in the users table is activated ALWAYS on blur even that the UI is not showing it (yes, that is more of a bug, than a feature).
-The solution is to restart the application layer WITHOUT any authentication, change the admin user password from the UI and restart the application layer with authentication once again.

-    export QTO_NO_AUTH=1
-    bash src/bash/qto/qto.sh -a mojo-hypnotoad-start

-    # now change the AdminEmail user password from the UI, delete the test users
-    # as they all have the convenient "secret" password
-    export QTO_NO_AUTH=0
-    bash src/bash/qto/qto.sh -a mojo-hypnotoad-start

 ### 7.7.
 Mismatch in the AWS
 The AWS web UI contains fancy Ajax calls and in our experience it does not always update properly, if are bombarding it with terraform deployments onto the same resources.
 Make sure you always hit F5 in your browser, when starting the work on new ec2 instance.